-Why the Murder of JonBenét Ramsey Became a National Obsession: Anatomy of a Shocking Crime - E!
+How the 1996 Murder of JonBenét Ramsey Became a National Obsession - E!
 Online

-"The list of suspects narrows.
-Soon there will be no one on the list but you." –Alex Hunter, Boulder District Attorney, speaking on Feb.
-13, 1997

-JonBenét Ramsey would have turned 30 years old today.
-But as we all know, she never even made it to 7.
+JonBenét Ramsey would have turned 33 years old this year.
+But she never even made it to 7.

-She had woken at around 5:30 a.m. to find a two-and-a-half-page, sloppily printed ransom note at the bottom of the stairs that threatened to "behead" the child if her parents didn't fork over $118,000 in ransom to some "foreign faction."
+Patsy had awakened at around 5:30 a.m. to find a two-and-a-half-page, sloppily printed ransom note at the bottom of the stairs that threatened to "behead" the child if her parents didn't fork over $118,000 in ransom to some "foreign faction."

 It was John who discovered JonBenét's body shortly after 1:30 p.m. on his second search of the house, which by then was already full of police and family friends.
 He carried the child, who was still dressed in the pajamas she wore to bed the night before, up the stairs and laid her down near the Christmas tree in the living room.

-JonBenét appeared to have been garroted and her skull was fractured from a blow to the head.
-The medical examiner would later discover vaginal injuries that suggested some kind of sexual contact had occurred, and there were spots that appeared to be blood on her underwear, though blood smears found on her body weren't in places that would correspond with the stains.
+JonBenét had been strangled and her skull was fractured from a blow to the head.

+The medical examiner later discovered vaginal injuries and there were spots that appeared to be blood on her underwear, though blood smears found on her body weren't in places that would correspond with the stains.

 What was tragic and horrifying in any respect within moments turned into a crime of baffling circumstances: Why the ransom note when JonBenét wasn't even taken from her house?
 Or was she?
 Did someone tamper with that basement window or not?
 Why weren't there any footprints in the snow outside the house if an intruder was responsible?
 How did no one find her during the first search of the house, which included a family friend glancing into the wine cellar she was eventually found in but not turning on the light?
 How would a proper forensic investigation even be possible with so many people in and out of the Ramseys' house on that first day, even before John had moved his daughter's body, seemingly contaminating who-knows-how-much evidence?

-Fast-forward to now, with the 24th anniversary of JonBenét's death approaching and more news specials and TV movies added to the canon in recent years, and most of those questions remain unanswered.

-Because JonBenét Ramsey's murder remains unsolved.
+Yet more than 25 years later, so many questions remain unanswered, and JonBenét Ramsey's murder remains unsolved.

+Have there been any recent developments in the JonBenét Ramsey murder case?

 No one was ever charged in connection with her death.
 One man confessed and was arrested, but his confession was bogus.
 Other names have been floated about through the years, but nothing proved conclusive.

 "There's still a good chance we'll never know," Elizabeth Vargas, who hosted A&E's 2019 special Hunting JonBenét's Killer: The Untold Story, told E!
-News last year.
+News.
 "I don't think it's possible one person did this.
 That's my own opinion, so that means two people, and that means at least two people out there know what happened.
 It's incredible to me that those people have kept that secret, that people they probably told in their lives, because that's a hard secret to keep, that nobody has told.
 We have all sorts of cold cases that were solved decades later, and I think this could be one of them."

+In a statement released ahead of the 25th anniversary of JonBenet's death in 2021, the Boulder PD said that with the major advancements in DNA testing, they have updated more than 750 samples using the latest technology and still hope to get a match one day.

+John Ramsey, 80, who appeared in the January 2021 Discovery+ documentary JonBenét Ramsey: What Really Happened?, told USA Today at the time that despite his participation, it was too hard for him to watch the whole show.

-John and Patsy Ramsey remained suspects—if not always actively under investigation, than certainly in the public's opinion—for over a decade.
+John and Patsy remained suspects—if not always actively under investigation—for more than a decade.
 Patsy died of ovarian cancer on June 24, 2006, and was buried next to JonBenét, still under a shroud of suspicion.

+"The police drew a conclusion immediately that day, the next day and then tried to find the evidence to prove it," John told USA Today.
+"And the evidence they were finding was, unfortunately for them, contradictory to their conclusion.
+But they never admitted that and struggled with that for years and spent millions of taxpayers' dollars trying to prove otherwise."

 In December 2003, DNA from the scene was submitted to the FBI database.
-Boulder County District Attorney Mary Lacy informed John in 2008, in a letter made public, that new DNA testing, thanks to "touch DNA" technology, had convinced her that neither he, Patsy nor Burke was involved in the killing.
+Then-Boulder County District Attorney Mary Lacy informed John in 2008, in a letter made public, that new "touch DNA" technology had convinced her that neither he, Patsy nor their son Burke Ramsey was involved in the killing.
 Rather, test results pointed to an "unknown male."

-But eight years later, a joint investigation by Boulder's Daily Camera and 9 News questioned the validity of Lacy's decision to officially clear the Ramseys because of that DNA evidence.
-The outlets reported in October 2016 that there were three distinct genetic markers—Lacy knew of two, this was the first public mention of the third—found on the child's pajamas, and that the one sample that had been used to clear suspects could actually have been a composite from multiple people's DNA.
+However, eight years later, a joint investigation by Boulder's Daily Camera and 9 News questioned the validity of her decision to officially clear the Ramseys because of that DNA evidence.
+The outlets reported in October 2016 that there were three distinct genetic markers—she knew of two, this was the first public mention of the third—found on the child's pajamas, and that the one sample that had been used to clear suspects could actually have been a composite from multiple people's DNA.

 "It's a rather obvious point, but I mean, if you're looking for someone that doesn't exist, because actually it's several people, it's a problem," Troy Eid, a former state's attorney for Colorado who helped review the case for the governor in 1999, told the paper in 2016.

+"We all saw it," Lacy said.
+"The entire area was undisturbed except for that place in the rug.
+Whoever did this sat outside of her room and waited until everyone was asleep to kill her."

+How has the media covered the JonBenét Ramsey case over the years?

-In 2016 it felts strange calling this a cold case, because the fascination, the morbid curiosity, the quest for answers—the downright obsession with the murder of JonBenét Ramsey—felt as current as ever.
+In 2016, it almost felt strange calling this a cold case, because the fascination, the morbid curiosity, the quest for answers—the downright obsession with the murder of JonBenét—felt as current as ever.

-Of course the media and TV in general gave the case the full 20th-anniversary treatment with two new TV documentaries, followed by Lifetime's Who Killed JonBenét?, 16 years after the miniseries Perfect Murder, Perfect Town: JonBenét and the City of Boulder premiered on CBS.
+Of course the case was given the full 20th-anniversary treatment with two new TV documentaries, followed by Lifetime's Who Killed JonBenét?, 16 years after the miniseries Perfect Murder, Perfect Town: JonBenét and the City of Boulder premiered on CBS.
 Lawrence Schiller's adaptation of his own book about the investigation starred Marg Helgenberger as Patsy and Dyanne Iandoli as JonBenét.

-Dr. Phil McGraw also made a splash in September 2016 with his multi-part interview with JonBenét's older brother, Burke Ramsey—the only other known person in the house when his sister died who had never spoken publicly about the case.
-He was only 9 at the time and he was never an official suspect—but he's never been clear of suspicion either.
+Dr. Phil McGraw also made a splash in September 2016 with his multi-part interview with JonBenét's older brother—the only other known person in the house when his sister died who had never spoken publicly about the case.
+He was only 9 at the time and he was never an official suspect—but he hadn't been clear of suspicion either.

-It appeared that Burke sat down with Dr. Phil to get ahead of CBS' two-part docu-special The Case of: JonBenét Ramsey.
+It appeared that Burke sat down with Dr. Phil to get ahead of CBS' two-part special The Case of: JonBenét Ramsey.
 The investigators and forensic experts gathered to probe the case, going so far as to build a replica of the Ramsey home in order to recreate the scene exactly as it was when JonBenét was killed, putting the puzzle together in a way that pointed the finger at Burke, even having a 10-year-old boy hit a fake skull with a flashlight, to see the damage wrought.

 Burke responded to the CBS show by filing a $150 million defamation lawsuit against Dr. Werner Spitz, calling the forensic investigator (who was memorably a witness for the defense during Phil Spector's murder trial) a "publicity seeker" who "once again interjected himself into a high-profile case to make unsupported, false, and sensational statements and accusations."